bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 an understanding of business, finance and economics in general.

 What decisions do you face?
 - The biggest decision I face at the moment is trying to decide a specific topic to use for a data science topic.
-I have tentatively decided to model the interaction of an average bank customer over his/her lifespan.
-I intend to examine the purchasing behaviour of a set of customers and try to extrapolate the data into real world workable information.

 ## Seven templates